ricjaramillo1990/Hadoop/README.md

 (1 for positive, 0 for negative).
 Each review is on a single line of the file with the different fields separated by a tab character, as shown in the following example:

 Restaurant I swung in to give them a try but was disappointed.
-0 Restaurant I had a pretty satisfying experience.
+0 \n Restaurant I had a pretty satisfying experience.
 1 Movie Some applause should be given to the "prelude".
 1 Product A must study for anyone interested poor design.
 0